Venkatesh556/Getting_Cleaning_Data/CodeBook.md

 Source Data
 -----------
-The dataset being used is: [Human Activity Recognition Using Smartphones] (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)
+The dataset being used is: <a href="http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones"> Human Activity Recognition Using Smartphones </a>

 Data Set Information